 Borderlands brought to the modern age

-Borderlands games never been hyper-realistic shooters.
-Therefore the arcadey controls never bothered me in the past, however, after playing games like Titanfall, a Borderlands game feels slow.
+Borderlands games have never been hyper-realistic shooters.
+Therefore the arcade controls never bothered me in the past, however, after playing games like Titanfall, a Borderlands game feels slow.
 Which had me wondering if Gearbox would be able to deliver such an experience.
 Because the general impression with Battleborn is that it plays like a Borderlands game.
-However, the doubts of Borderlands 3 being a slow game were quickly taken away when I saw the first gameplay demonstration.
+However, the doubts about Borderlands 3 being a slow game were quickly taken away when I saw the first gameplay demonstration.

 We need a lot of guns